junh1024/junh1024-Documents/Science/Explaining the news stories seen by the Hoshino Family.md

 The stars have disappeared from the sky, and this is expected
 ---
 So, it might be daytime, or there is a lot of light pollution.
 In the countryside where there's less lighting at night, you can see more stars.
+Or maybe it's really cloudy.

 The stars have disappeared from the sky, and this is unexpected
 ---
 Maybe there's a giant dust cloud over Japan, don't ask me how this happened.
 The stars have traditionally been important for their cultural significance, but also for navigation.

-The moon has disappeared from the sky
+The moon has disappeared
 ---
 So, a [lunar eclipse](https://en.wikipedia.org/wiki/Lunar_eclipse) happens 1ce a month when the earth is in front of the moon, the moon appears dimmer.
 To make it disappear, you could have a [volcano throw some dust into the air](https://youtu.be/VW2xRR75lKE?t=90) at the same time.
+Again, it could be really cloudy/overcast.

-The moon has de-orbited from the earth
+The moon is gone
 ---
 You really don't want this to happen.
 As shown by the pockmarks on the moon, it's taken a few hits so Earth doesn't have to.
 Like Jupiter in 1994 with comet [Shoemaker-levy-9](https://en.wikipedia.org/wiki/Comet_Shoemaker%E2%80%93Levy_9) .
 With the moon gone, this will affect some power generation, and [biological cycles](https://en.wikipedia.org/wiki/Tide#Biological_aspects).

 How might this happen?
-I can't think of any short-term interactions between celestial bodies that might cause this.
-But the universe might end in a [big rip](https://en.wikipedia.org/wiki/Big_Rip#Authors'_example), when the force of gravity gets overwhelmed.
-A few months before the big rip, the planets & moons in out solar system (assuming it still exists), will sort of fly out into space.
+The universe might end in a [big rip](https://en.wikipedia.org/wiki/Big_Rip#Authors'_example), when the force of gravity gets overwhelmed.
+A few months before the big rip, the planets & moons in out solar system (in the unlikely event it still exists), will sort of fly out into space.
 And just before the big rip, atoms would be torn apart.
+But it might be more likely that in 5 bn years, when the sun becomes a red giant, the earth & the moon may fall into the sun.

 Conclusion
 ---